virat12hh/msrtest_12/README.md

 All you need to do once you git clone this repo is execute "docker-compose up" from the root project directory to have the environment re-produced on your docker host.

-Follow along by watching my YouTube Tutorial which goes through the entire process here ...

 "Deploy Spring Boot to Tomcat MongoDB Docker Containers"